esengie/fpl-exploration-tool/README.md

 Think of it as a high level yacc+lex.

-To launch:
+# To launch:

-stack install alex happy
+- stack install alex happy

-stack exec alex src/specLang/parsLex/Lexer.x
+- stack exec alex src/specLang/parsLex/Lexer.x

-stack exec happy alex src/specLang/parsLex/Parser.y
+- stack exec happy alex src/specLang/parsLex/Parser.y

-stack repl
+- stack repl

 And "mainCheck" checks your ".fpl" file (there's also a "mainParse" - in Parser module)

 E.g.: mainCheck "examples/langSpecs/depTypedLC.fpl"

+# Notes:
+- May have depsorts and simplesorts or only depsorts
+- May have reductions or/and axioms